-Are there gaps in competency on your team that could be filled by one of your current team members?
+Are there competency gapson your team that could be filled by one of your current team members?

-Strategic team building means thinking about the how to use the resources you have to their maximum potential and reflecting on how your team can get the most benefit out of a specific team members skills and strengths.
+Strategic team building means thinking about how to use the resources you have to their maximum potential and reflecting on how your team can get the most benefit out of a specific team member's skills and strengths.

 To kick-off career-mapping, start with your purpose and current roles.
 What are the needs of your team and how will those needs expand and grow?
 How will you need your current team roles to grow?
 Where do team members have opportunities to grow throughout your team?